Alice Crocker Lloyd: Dean of women

-Lloyd oversaw the construction of two women's residence halls: Stockwell and Mosher—Jordan.
+Lloyd oversaw the construction of two women's residence halls: Stockwell and Mosher – Jordan.
 She also was beneficial in the planning of the dormitory that would eventually bear her name.
-Supportive programs for the female students were very important to her as well.
-The Women's Athletic Building was just one of the many programs that advanced the quality of life for these undergraduate women due to her efforts.
-Most notably, was her dedication to the Michigan League, which was newly completed when she began her term as Dean.
-It proved to be a headquarters for activities of women students as well as for alumnae.
+Supportive programs for the female students were also important to her.
+The Women's Athletic Building was one of several programs that advanced the quality of life for these undergraduate women due to her efforts.
+She was committed to the Michigan League, which was newly completed when she began her term as Dean.
+It went on to become a headquarters for activities of women students as well as for alumnae.

 This was a pivotal time for women in higher education, particularly at Michigan.
-Lloyd dealt with it in a reserved and mature manner, especially when it came to women's hours and overcrowding in housing.
+Lloyd dealt with changes in social attitudes and requirements, such as women's hours and overcrowding in housing.
 She wrote editorials in the Daily, attempting to bridge the gap between faculty and students.
-This was frequently a sore spot due to the shifting position over in loco parentis, which was causing an irritation amongst the student body in regard to the strict curfew hours women held.
-Additionally, the lack of student housing for women with the influx of students was turning into a bigger problem than seen in past years.
+This was frequently a sore spot due to the shifting position of the idea of in loco parentis, which was causing an irritation amongst the student body especially in regard to the strict curfew hours women students were living under.
+Additionally, the lack of student housing for growing numbers of women students was becoming a larger problem each year.

-Alice was not a champion for Greek Life, which had become popular at the time she came to her position at the University.
-She believed school had become a place where social life mattered more than the academics.
+Lloyd was not a champion for Greek Life sororities, which had become popular at the time she became Dean.
+She believed the university had become a place where social life mattered more than the academics.
 During this time, it was beginning to be felt that the experience outside of the classroom was just as important as the academics.
 Despite her attitude that school should be a place for learning, away from social distractions, Lloyd still maintained an idealistic view on the world and education.
 In a speech given to the National Association of Deans of Women from January, 1944 she stated, "Education must be inspired by courageous and spiritual leadership and must touch the hearts of people as well as train their minds."
-Additionally, in a speech given at the American Legion Auxiliary Services on August 16, 1945, she said, "It is through generosity and compassion and honesty and love that we will build a new world."
-She was not shy to expressing her ambitions.
+In another speech given at the American Legion Auxiliary Services on August 16, 1945, she said, "It is through generosity and compassion and honesty and love that we will build a new world.".

-Lloyd was often at odds with an administration that she felt was still stuck in the past.
-She grappled with the need for more authority in her position as Dean of Women.
+Lloyd was often at odds with an administration that she felt was still stuck in the past and grappled with the need for more authority in her position as Dean of Women.
 In a letter to Provost James P. Adams on October 20, 1945, she expressed her displeasure with the "relationship" between the Dean of Women and the women's residence halls stating: